BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 > 2. For this lesson we ran everything in the same directory and you can see that we generated quite a few files by the time we were done.
 Many population genomic studies have data for hundreds of individuals and running everything in the same directory gets confusing and messy.
 However, having the data in a different directory from the output complicates running things a little (you have to remember which directory you're in).
-Make a new directory called `raw_data` and `mv` the raw data files (those that end in fastq.gz, and the tinygenome) into it.
+>Make a new directory called `raw_data` and `mv` the raw data files (those that end in fastq.gz, and the tinygenome) into it.
 Then mv everything that we generated into a folder called `old_outputs`.
 Now rerun our code making a directory for the `trimmed_reads` and `sam_bam` files each.

+>NOTE: The following solution still has one small typo error in it.
+See if you can find the error and get the code to run.

 <details><summary><span style="color: purple;">Solution</span></summary>
 <p>

 > 2. The commands you will run include:
+>
-> to make a new directory and move the raw data: `mkdir raw_data; mv *fastq.gz raw_data`
+> To make a new directory and move the raw data: `mkdir raw_data; mv *fastq.gz raw_data`
+>
-> to move all the old output that we generated `mkdir old_outputs; mv * old_outputs`
+> To move all the old output that we generated `mkdir old_outputs; mv * old_outputs`
+>
-> then make output folder for each step in the process: `mkdir trimmed_reads; mkdir sam_bam`
+> Then make output folder for each step in the process: `mkdir trimmed_reads; mkdir sam_bam`
+>
-> and then rerun the for loops but change the file path for the input and output data.
+> Then rerun the for loops but change the file path for the input and output data.
+>
 > For example this is how the cutadapt command will look:
+>```html
-> `for filename in raw_data/*.tiny.fastq.gz
+> for filename in raw_data/*.tiny.fastq.gz
 >do
 >
 > base=$(basename $filename .tiny.fastq.gz)
 > echo=${base}
 >
->  cutadapt -g TGCAG raw_data/${base}.tiny.fastq.gz -o trimmed_reads/${base}.tiny_trimmed.fastq.gz
+>cutadapt -g TGCAG raw_data/$base.tiny.fastq.gz -o trimmed_reads/$base.tiny_trimmed.fastq.gz
 >
->done`
+>done
+>```

-> you can see we've added the file name `raw_data` everytime we're calling the read files (at the beginning of the for loop and withing the cutadapt program).
+> You can see we've added the file name `raw_data` everytime we're calling the read files (at the beginning of the for loop and withing the cutadapt program).
 And we specify to put our trimmed reads in the `trimmed_reads` folder.
 To see if they're there run: `ls trimmed_reads`.
 > Much more organized!

 </p>